Friday, Sept. 14

 Friday, Dec.
 7

 Premiered in 1965 on CBS, the television show was adapted for its live theater tour in 2017.
 The musical production features actors recreating their TV counterparts with a jazz trio performing the original Grammy-winning soundtrack by Vince Guaraldi.
-A meet and greet with a few of Charlie’s friends requires separate ticket.
-Details will be announced.
+Unfortunately, a previously planned meet and greet with a few of Charlie’s friends will not take place.

 Friday, Jan.
 11